-When you make monthly payments on a student loan, a portion of your payment goes toward the interest that’s accrued since your last payment, and the remainder goes toward paying down the principal balance of the loan.
+When you make monthly payments on a student loan, a portion of your payment goes toward the interest accrued since your last payment.
+The remainder goes toward paying down the principal balance of the loan.

-But during times of deferment and forbearance, interest may still be accruing on your accounts — unless you have subsidized federal loans, in which case the government pays your accrued interest while you’re in school and during other types of deferment.
+During deferment and forbearance, interest may still be accruing on your accounts.
+The main exception is if you have subsidized federal loans.
+In that case, the government pays your accrued interest while you’re in school and during other types of deferment.

 Instead of charging you this unpaid interest once you start making payments, lenders typically add it to your principal balance.
-This not only increases how much you owe, but also increases how much interest you pay, because your interest rate is now applied to a higher balance.
+This increases how much you owe and how much interest you pay because your interest rate is now applied to a higher balance.

 How does interest capitalization work on student loans?

-Let’s say that you have $35,000 in student loan debt with an interest rate of 5.5 percent and a $379 monthly payment.
+Let’s say you have $35,000 in student loan debt with an interest rate of 5.5 percent and a $379 monthly payment.
 If you were to request deferment for 12 months, you’d accrue $1,925 in interest during that time.

 Once your deferment ends, your student loan servicer will add that amount to your total balance, increasing it to $36,925.
-With the new balance, your monthly payment would increase to $400 to ensure that you can still pay off the debt on your original repayment schedule.
+With the new balance, your monthly payment would increase to $400 to ensure you can still pay off the debt on your original repayment schedule.

 The difference between a $379 monthly payment and a $400 monthly payment over 10 years is $2,520, which is how much that capitalized interest will cost you over the life of your loan.

-Interest typically accrues on a daily basis, so the longer your deferment goes, the more interest will accrue over time.
+Interest typically accrues daily, so the longer your deferment goes, the more interest will accrue over time.